Benzo-Fury/boost-AI/readme.md

 Oh, one more thing to keep in mind!
 If you don't use a conversation ID, you might get more than one document in return.
 Shocking, I know!
 But don't worry, it's not a bug, it's a feature.
 You'll get an array of all the documents, because why have one when you can have many, right?
 Just remember this when searching by prompt or response, because you might have to do some extra work to find the one you're looking for.
 Happy searching!

-Great now we have finihsed the huge read me file.
+Great now we have finished the huge read me file.
 L. Have fun